love. week seventeen.

 But a couple months ago, I decided to try to de-center my life from myself, and begin trying to take care of others.
 I suppose that for most people this comes rather naturally, and they transition to mature romantic relationships and then have kids of their own.
 For myself, I decided to start small.
 The smallest, actually.
 I went around the corner one day and bought some plants for my room.

-The plants now relied on me for their semi-weekly watering.
-Their lives were in my hands.
+The plants now rely on me for their semi-weekly watering.
+Their lives are in my hands.
 And (now months later), I have developed a caring relationship for them.
 I pay attention to how they’re feeling, try to give them some fresh air in the morning, and set them up so that they can enjoy the sun’s rays as much as possible.
 It’s actually kind of cute because we share a room lol it’s like we live together.

 So I decided to level up and buy a fish too.
 As it turns out, taking care of a fish is not as simple as I’d hoped, but as a 28 year old man with two degrees and lots of job experience, I felt that I was up to the task.
 Now I take care of three plants and a fish.
 The fish-store guy told me that I can only fit one fish in a tank, so I started setting up YouTube videos of other fish for him to watch so he doesn’t get lonely.
 Don’t worry, I make sure not to give him too much screen time, and never before breakfast.

-Anywayssss all this is to say that once in a while, while I’m watching my little dude gulping down his food or attacking his YouTube frenemies, I feel this warm glow in my stomach and a soft smile comes to my lips.
+Anywayssss, once in a while, while I’m watching my little dude gulping down his food or attacking his YouTube frenemies, I feel this warm glow in my stomach and a soft smile comes to my lips.
 Or, when I open the window in the morning and watch as the sun glows against the leaves of my plants and the breeze tickles their slender branches, I sit back and take pride in my plants’ joyful blossoming.
 And if I didn’t know better I’d say I was feeling nachas.

 I think I wrote about a community meditation group that I started a few weeks ago.
 This past week, one of my neighbors joined for the first time and I did my best to introduce her to the form of meditation that I’ve been practicing.
 Before she left, I sent her a link to download Sam Harris’s Waking Up app, so that she could go through Sam’s introductory course on her own in between our weekly sessions.